Don’t you agree that, on one’s first visit to Florence, one must have a room with a view?A Room With a View, E.M. Forster

 Mid-range (££) – Hotel Davanzati

-Located a stone’s throw from the Uffizi Galleries, home to many of Florence’s best paintings, this is an excellent choice of mid-range hotel in Florence.
+Located a stone’s throw from the Uffizi Galleries, home to many of Florence’s best paintings, this is an excellent choice for a mid-range hotel in Florence.
 This small 3-star property offers air-conditioned rooms, including a single room for solo travellers.

 Budget (£) – Guest House Bel Duomo